What is HIV/AIDS?

 A creatinine clearance test is a combination of a blood test and a urine test that measures the kidneys’ ability to get rid of waste.
 Creatinine is created by the body when muscle is broken down.
 If this test shows low levels of waste in the blood and urine, it may mean the kidneys are not working like they should.

-HIV-positive patients who have or are at risk for chronic kidney disease should have their treatment tailored to their needs and circumstances.
-Some treatments for chronic kidney disease include managing phosphorus levels, reducing blood pressure, managing fluid balance and/or antiretroviral therapy.
+HIV-positive patients who have or are at risk for CKD should have their treatment tailored to their needs and circumstances.
+Some treatments for CKD include managing phosphorus levels, reducing blood pressure, managing fluid balance and/or antiretroviral therapy.

 The six classes of antiretroviral medications approved by the Food and Drug Administration are: Nucleoside reverse transcriptase inhibitors (NRTIs), Non-nucleoside reverse transcriptase inhibitors (NNRTIs), Protease inhibitors (PIs), Entry inhibitors, Fusion inhibitors and Integrase inhibitors.

-HIV-positive people with end stage renal disease (ESRD) who are on dialysis may want to consider a kidney transplant.
-Doctors can help HIV-positive patients with chronic kidney disease and end stage renal disease determine a treatment regimen that manages both HIV and kidney disease.
+HIV-positive people with ESRD who are on dialysis may want to consider a kidney transplant.
+Doctors can help HIV-positive patients with CKD and end stage renal disease determine a treatment regimen that manages both HIV and kidney disease.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.

 Please check with a physician if you need a diagnosis and/or for treatments as well as information regarding your specific condition.
 If you are experiencing urgent medical conditions, call 9-1-1